 This happens is the egg yolks did not temper properly.
 Be sure to add 1/4 to 1/3 cup simmering milk mixture to the egg yolks and whisk to combine.
 Then slowly add this mixture back to the simmering milk mixture stirring constantly to prevent the eggs from scrambling.

-Chocolate cream pie is rich and decadent, just like my chocolate cheesecake bars.
-Each bite is a chocolate lovers’ dream.
-Another popular pie is grasshopper pie.
+Chocolate cream pie is rich and decadent and would taste delicious with this peanut butter whipped cream.
+Another popular pie you may like is grasshopper pie.
 The mint cream filling sits on top of an Oreo cookie crust as well.
-You could also try this light and airy chocolate mousse, but be sure to use my homemade whipped cream for topping.
+You could also try my chocolate cheesecake bars or this light and airy chocolate mousse.

 Chocolate cream pie is a dessert that is loved by children and adults alike.
 Anyone with a sweet tooth will enjoy a slice of this pie!
 If you try this recipe, leave a review below and tag @ifyougiveablondeakitchen on social media.